The Dangers of a Crash Diet

 The Other Option

-As Lizbeth explained, if you are overweight and living with adverse side effects, losing weight is essential for regaining your health.
+As Gomer explained, if you are overweight and living with adverse side effects, losing weight is essential for regaining your health.
 However, doing so doesn't mean depriving yourself of nourishing food just to drop those pounds.

 At the Pritikin Longevity Center, there is another way.
 With our safe, effective and achievable Pritikin lifestyle, you can in fact lose weight, improve your metabolism and enhance your health all without going hungry.